wicked-rainman/DAPL/docs/README.md

     Code within the loop block is executed once for each record contained in each input file identified in setup().
 A data structure is created for each record, populated with the fieldname and field value pairs found.
 All functions within the loop block reference this global structure.
-Once the record has been processed, the structure is removed, ready to be populated with the fields in the next record.
+Once the record has been processed, the structure is removed, ready to be populated with the fields from the next record.

     Other than maintaining a count of input and output records and maintaining file or memory pointers for any reference files, there is no state within the code block.
 This allows for processing of undefinably large volumes of input.

     Code within the loop block is generally fault tollerant.
 For example, function references to field names that are non-existant result in the calling function failing gracefully.
     This allows for the successful processing of input files that have different fieldnames where not all fields are present in each file.

     Loop functions tend to fall into one of three categories:

          1. Those that Enable the selection or rejection of individual records, based on string matching, substring matching or through regular expression pattern matching.